wolfmib/ja_threejs_aws_ai_game/README.md

-## Let's do htttps
+## Let's do htttps  2024-10-18 sub-domain

-openssl s_client -connect johnny-alin-data.com:443 -showcerts

-## let's enceruty
-sudo certbot certonly --standalone -d johnny-alin-data.com
+- Updated the Sub-domain via https